Kgopolang/CMPG-323-Overview---34343962/README.md

 ## .Gitinore file usage
-The gitinore file will be used to keep files from the repository that i do not want people to hhave access to like log file, sensentive information and plans for my upcoming projects.
+The gitinore file will be used to keep files from the repository that i do not want people to have access to like log file, sensentive information and plans for my upcoming projects.

 ## storage of credentials and sensitive information